kpym/gm/README.md

   -s, --css string     The css file or the theme name present in github.com/kpym/markdown-css (default "github") -t, --title string   The page title.
-      --html string    The html htmlshell (file or string).
+      --html string    The html shell (file or string).
   -h, --help           Print this help message.
 ```